Motaung Jr addresses rumours linking McCarthy and Mosimane to Kaizer Chiefs

-Kaizer Motaung Jr Opens Up on Rumours Linking Benni McCarthy, Pitso Mosimane to Kaizer Chiefs
+Kaizer Motaung Jr Comments on Rumours Linking Benni McCarthy, Pitso Mosimane to Kaizer Chiefs

+Kaizer Chiefs Sporting Director Kaizer Motaung Jr has addressed reports linking former Orlando Pirates star Benni McCarthy and ex-Mamelodi Sundowns to the Amakhosi coaching job.

+Mosimane has been linked with the Kaizer Chiefs coaching role since 2024, before the club opted for Nasreddine Nabi.
+The former Bafana Bafana head coach was also linked to the Soweto giants when they decided to let go of Nabi earlier this season.

-Cedric Kaze and Khalil Ben Youssef stepped in as co-coaches earlier in the season following the departure of Nasreddine Nabi.
-The pair made an impressive start, earning 30 points from their first 15 matches and conceding only six goals during that period.
+Cedric Kaze and Khalil Ben Youssef stepped in as co-coaches after the Glamour Boys parted ways with Nabi, and the duo had an impressive start in the role, earning 30 points from their first 15 matches and conceding only six goals during that period.

 Their form, however, has dipped in recent weeks.
-Chiefs have suffered five defeats in their last six outings, slipping to fifth place on the standings while also exiting both the CAF Confederation Cup and the Nedbank Cup.
+Amakhosi have suffered five defeats in their last six matches in all competitions, slipping to fifth place on the Betway Premiership standings from third, while also exiting the CAF Confederation Cup in the group stage and the Nedbank Cup in the Round of 32 after losing to Stellenbosch FC.

-Amid growing criticism of the current coaching setup, supporters have suggested that former stars Mosimane and McCarthy could be potential replacements at Amakhosi.
-Motaung Jr, though, stressed that addressing such rumours would be unprofessional.
+Amid growing criticism of the current coaching setup of Kaze and Ben Youssef, Amakhosi faithfuls have suggested that former PSL coaches Mosimane and McCarthy could be potential replacements for the two coaches.

+Mosimane had a good spell with Mamelodi Sundowns during his time in the South African league, dominating the Betway Premiership and also winning the CAF Champions League in 2016.

+McCarthy also had a good run during his time with Cape Town City and AmaZulu FC before moving to the English Premier League to work alongside Erik ten Hag at Manchester United.

 “You’re referring to two outstanding individuals who have accomplished remarkable things in their careers,” he said on Marawa Sports Worldwide.